Ray Quinn: 2006: The X Factor

 Quinn rose to further prominence when he auditioned for the third series of The X Factor, singing a medley of "Ain't That a Kick in the Head?" and "Devil in Disguise".
 Prior to appearing on the show, he was a performing arts student at the Merseyside Dance and Drama College, where he previously received some vocal training.
 He received three yeses from the judges, and progressed through to bootcamp.
 Quinn was placed in the 16-24s category, with Simon Cowell as his mentor.
-However, whilst singing in front of Cowell and Sinitta, he partially stumbled and forgot the lyrics to "Easy" by Lionel Richie.
+However, whilst singing in front of Cowell and Sinitta, he partially stumbled and forgot the lyrics to "Easy" by Commodores.
 Initially, he was told he wasn't progressing through to judges' houses, but a change within the series format allowed him to successfully continue with the competition.
 He later sang "Smile" for his judges' houses performance, and afterwards was granted a place as one of the four acts through to the live shows.

 During the live shows, many of Quinn's song choices and performances were old-fashioned and swing-based.
 Louis Walsh and Sharon Osbourne, in the earlier stages of the competition, queried him over his ability as a pure singer rather than a 'song-and-dance' man.
 However, in the later stages, he widened the range of his performances more into singing pop songs, and to which the judges were satisfied with Quinn's ability to do so.
 In week five, he was placed in the bottom two against Nikitta Angus, but survived elimination.
 He managed to progress through the competition up to week 10, where he was the series runner-up, losing to eventual winner Leona Lewis.